gbgabiola/data-engineer-path/README.md

-# Data Scientist Path
+# Data Engineer Path

-**Data scientist** is a specialist who applies their expertise in statistics and building machine learning models, enriched with programming, to make predictions and answer key business questions.
-Data scientists tackle more open-ended questions, leveraging their knowledge of advanced statistics and algorithms.
-They bring new approach and perspective to data, raising new questions and creating sophisticated analytical models to derive new insights from data.
-They also exhibit business acumen and domain knowledge in order to provide in-depth analysis, to derive accurate predictions, to recommend actionable insights, and to present insights in a way that is understandable by business stakeholders.
+**Data engineer** builds and manages data workflows, pipelines, ETL processes, and platforms.
+Data engineers are mainly responsible for management of the entire data lifecycle: ingestion, processing, surfacing, and storage.
+They leverage their in-depth knowledge of programming, databases, data warehousing, ETL, and data architecture and pipelining, to use complex tools and techniques to handle data at scale.
+They also deploy machine learning and statistical models in production.
+This requires data engineers to understand analytics and business intelligence, together with various frameworks and technologies.

 For this learning pathway, you will be trained across the following competencies:

+- Data Engineering
+- Operational Analytics
+- Data Governance
+- Computing
+- Data Visualization
+- Data Analytics Methods and Algorithms
 - Statistical Techniques
-- Data Analytics Methods and Algorithms
-- Computing
-- Operational Analytics
 - Research Methods
 - Domain Knowledge
-- Data Governance
-- Data Visualization
-- Data Engineering

 ## Core Courses